Skykomish, Washington: History

 The name "Skykomish" derives from the Skykomish or Skai-whamish tribe (originally considered a subdivision of the Snoqualmies) who inhabited the area before European settlement.

 John Maloney, a guide for the surveying team on the Great Northern Railway, settled a flat spot in 1892, which got the name "Maloney's Siding".
 The following year the railroad was completed, and when a post office was established, the place became known as Skykomish.
 The townsite was platted in 1889 and was officially incorporated as the town of Skykomish on June 5, 1909.
 Maloney opened Maloney's General Store in 1893.
 A hotel, the Skykomish Hotel, soon followed.
 In 1902 this hotel burned to the ground and was replaced by Schneider's Hotel.
 In 1904, a fire burned down every commercial building except the store.
 Maloney's General Store was placed on the National Register of Historic Places on August 29, 1997.
 In 2000, the entire commercial district, with the historic Skykomish Hotel (erected to replace the burned-down Schneider's Hotel in 1904) as its cornerstone, was also placed on the NRHP.

 From the 1890s to 1974, Skykomish was a maintenance and fueling station for the Great Northern Railway, which eventually became part of the Burlington Northern Railroad, and presently the BNSF Railway.
 At its peak, eight passenger trains serviced Skykomish daily, and it saw stops by several named passenger trains including the Great Northern Flyer, the Oriental Limited, the Cascadian, the Western Star and the Empire Builder.
 It was also once the western terminus for electric operations (1928–56) on the Cascade Tunnel route all the way to Wenatchee.
 Here, steam or diesel locomotives were changed or coupled to electric locomotives.
 The Great Northern Depot, the former Skykomish station, was moved to a new city park in 2012 and today serves as a visitors center and history museum.

 The town gained a public library service operated by the King County Rural Library District in 1944, its library opening the following year in the city hall.
 It moved to a new building in 1993, which was expanded in 2006.
+As of 2026 the Skykomish branch is open three days a week.

 Skykomish's population peaked at around 8,000 in the 1920s and shrank to under 300 by 1990 due to the loss of businesses and jobs.